Preface by Dale Jennings

 Patience or Persistence

 Kim Henderson joined the club in 1990 and it took him 22 seasons to reach the 100 run milestone.
 It is a record length of continuous membership to make it to 100 runs.
 Kim always ran a couple of early season races before succumbing to injury.
 He has shown great persistence to battle through numerous severe injuries.
 Kim has been the club solicitor since 1998.
 Recently, he has led the organising sub-committee for the Dawn Buster.

 The longest droughts for handicap wins fall to Rory Wilson, Mike McAvoy and Jeff Walker.
 Wilson ran 225 races between wins in 1983 and 1996.
 Walker ran 234 races between winning in 2003 and triumphing in 2014.
-McAvoy won in 2002 and is still waiting to win his next handicap event, having competed in 189 races since.
+McAvoy won in 2002 and was still waiting to win his next handicap event when he retired in 2015.